nutsfinance/tapio-eth/docs/elin/contracts/governance/extensions/IGovernorTimelock.md

 module:core

-*Block number used to retrieve user&#39;s votes and quorum.
-As per Compound&#39;s Comp and OpenZeppelin&#39;s ERC20Votes, the snapshot is performed at the end of this block.
+*Timepoint used to retrieve user&#39;s votes and quorum.
+If using block number (as per Compound&#39;s Comp), the snapshot is performed at the end of this block.
 Hence, voting for this proposal starts at the beginning of the following block.*

 #### Parameters